waymondo/hoardable/README.md

 "uni-temporal".

-[Table inheritance](https://www.postgresql.org/docs/current/ddl-inherit.html) is a feature of PostgreSQL that allows a table to inherit all columns of a parent table.
-The descendant table’s schema will stay in sync with its parent.
-If a new column is added to or removed from the parent, the schema change is reflected on its descendants.
+[Table inheritance](https://www.postgresql.org/docs/current/ddl-inherit.html) is a feature of PostgreSQL that allows one table to inherit all columns from a parent.
+The descendant table’s schema will stay in sync with its parent; if a new column is added to or removed from the parent, the schema change is reflected on its descendants.

 With these concepts combined, `hoardable` offers a model versioning and soft deletion system for Rails.
 Versions of records are stored in separate, inherited tables along with their valid time ranges and contextual data.
-Compared to other Rails-oriented versioning systems, this gem strives to be more explicit and obvious on the lower database level, while still familiar and convenient to use within Ruby on Rails.

 [👉 Documentation](https://www.rubydoc.info/gems/hoardable)